Willenhall

-The town is historically famous for the manufacture of locks and keys.
+The town, formerly in the county of Staffordshire, is historically famous for the manufacture of locks and keys.
 As early as 1770, Willenhall contained 148 skilled locksmiths and its coat of arms reflects the importance of this industry to its growth.
 It was home to the National Union of Lock and Metal Workers from 1889 until 2004.
 Its motto is Salus Populi Suprema Lex – The welfare of the people is the highest law.

 The urban district of Willenhall (established by the Local Government Act 1894) was partitioned in 1966 between the county boroughs of Walsall and Wolverhampton (since 1974 the metropolitan boroughs of Walsall and Wolverhampton).

-The northern border of Willenhall has always been adjoining open land, although the extent of Willenhall's expansion has meant in the last hundred years its northern border has been moved by about two miles.
+The northern border of Willenhall has always adjoined open land, although the extent of Willenhall's expansion has meant in the last hundred years its northern border has been moved by about two miles.

 History

 Willenhall has been described as "undoubtedly a place of great antiquity, on the evidence of its name it manifestly had its origins in an early Saxon settlement.
 The Anglo-Saxon form of its name Willanhale may be interpreted as 'the meadow land of Willa' – Willa being a personal name."
 Alternatively, the name may mean willow halh, the first element of it being the Old English wilgen 'of willows'.
 The Old English word halh meaning "a nook or corner of land, often used of land in a hollow or river bend."

 The first record of the settlement of Willenhall is from the eighth century when a treaty was signed there by King Ethelbald of Mercia, in which Willenhall was referred to as Willenhalch.
 In 996 the town was referred to as Willenhale, and as Winenhale it was mentioned in the Domesday Book (1086) as a very small settlement, and it remained so until the growth of industry in the 18th century.

 Coat of Arms of Willenhall Urban District Council, granted 10 April 1935.

 During the 10th century, Willenhall was in the Shire of Stafford and The Hundred of Offlow (unit of a 100 villages), consisting of 30 households and a population of around 120.
 In the Middle Ages, Willenhall was included in the parish of St. Peter's Collegiate Church, Wolverhampton.
 Although there was a church in the village, people would have to travel to Wolverhampton for weddings and funerals.
 It was not until 1840 that Willenhall had a parish church.
 St. Giles was the first church to be built.
 The present church is the third on the site, dating from 1867.
 The River Tame flows through the churchyard and was until recent years one of the few places where the water surfaced.